 The next day, several feet of water surrounded the Collins home.
-Marie Collins said she noticed an oily substance floating on top.
-She said she could smell from inside her home.
+Marie Collins said she noticed an oily substance floating on top that she could smell from inside her home.

 Minden has a history with Polychlorinated Biphenyl, or PCB, a known cancer-causing chemical that electrical company Shaffer Equipment Company started storing in a nearby dump site back in the 1970s.
 The chemical waste site was discovered by the West Virginia Department of Natural Resources in 1984.
-After years of lobbying the federal Environmental Protection Agency, last year the EPA added the Minden site to the National Priorities List of Superfund sites.
+After years of requests, the U.S. Environmental Protection Agency in 2019 added the Minden site to the National Priorities List of Superfund sites.

-PCB has contaminated the soil in Minden, according to the agency, and residents fear the chemical is flushed out everytime it floods, much like Sunday night.
+PCB has contaminated the soil in Minden, the EPA has said, and residents fear that the chemical is flushed out every time it floods, much like Sunday night.

 “I'm scared of [the] water now.
 I'm just so scared,” Collins said.
 “And then I have got three boys, a 13-year-old, an 11 and a seven-year-old.
 I don't want them to have cancer.”

 On Tuesday, the EPA said initial inspections "indicate no significant damage" to the cap structure encompassing the dump site, or other structures the EPA has put in place to separate PCB oil from the Minden community.